Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 2: Algebraic setup

-given a basis of states $|\phi_i\rangle$ and a BPZ dual basis $|\phi^i\rangle$.
-In the past there has been some doubt as to whether the identity string field ``exists."
-As a delta functional, it is clearly more singular than wedge states of strictly positive width.
-But the doubts revolve more concretely around the question of whether the identity string field really has the properties it claims to have.
-One famous problem is that the ghost oscillator $c_0$ appears to be a derivation of the star product, but does not annihilate the identity string field \cite{RZ}.
-From the point of view of the analytic calculations we will do, it is consistent to assume that the identity string field exists.
-We can interpret the above difficulty as saying that $c_0$ does not operate in a ``nice" way within the open string star algebra.
-For more discussion of this see \cite{Sch_wedge}.
+In the past there has been some question as to whether the identity string field ``exists," in the sense that the open string star algebra really possesses an identity element.
+As a delta functional, the identity string field is more singular than wedge states of strictly positive width.
+But the doubts revolve more specifically around the question of whether the identity string field really multiplies like the identity.
+One problem is that the ghost oscillator $c_0$ is a derivation of the star product, but does not annihilate the identity string field \cite{RZ}.
+In our discussion it will be convenient (though perhaps not strictly necessary) to assume that the identity string field exists.
+Presently, there is no strong reason to assume that the open string star algebra must be closed under the action of~$c_0$.
+For more discussion see \cite{RZ,Sch_wedge}.

-The opposite limit $\alpha\to\infty$ defines the {\it sliver state} $\Omega^\infty$.
+The opposite limit $\alpha\to\infty$ defines the {\it sliver state} $\Omega^\infty$ \cite{RSZ_classical}.
 This corresponds to a strip of infinite width.
-To understand what this means more concretely, it is helpful to define the sliver state through its overlap with a test state.
-The overlap of $\Omega^\alpha$ with a test state can be computed as a correlation function on the cylinder:
+The meaning of this is clearer if we characterize the sliver state through its overlap with a test state.
+For finite wedge parameter this is given by a correlation function on a cylinder of circumference $\alpha+1$.
+As $\alpha$ tends to infinity the cylinder unfolds and we obtain a correlation function on the upper half plane: